 - latex-access Realtime translation of a line of LaTeX into braille.

-- accsupp package
+- accsupp package (better accessibility support for PDF files).

 - Blindmath This newsgroup isn’t specifically TeX-related, but there are TeX users on this list who may be able to help with related TeX queries.